HillaryDanan/abstraction-intelligence/README.md

 #### The Biological Path vs. Other Paths

-Biological embodiment produces self/world distinction through sensorimotor contingencies—the systematic relationship between actions and sensory consequences (O’Regan & Noë, 2001).
+Biological embodiment produces self/world distinction through sensorimotor contingencies—the systematic relationship between actions and sensory consequences (O'Regan & Noë, 2001).
 The boundary emerges from interaction: states the organism can directly modify (internal) vs. states it can only influence indirectly (external).

 But this is one mechanism, not the only possible mechanism.
 Other potential paths to self/world distinction include:

 1. **Persistent digital agents.** A system with memory that persists across sessions, parameters that can be modified during operation, and objectives tied to maintaining some valued state, has a potential self/world boundary.
-The “self” is the persistent state; the “world” is everything the agent interacts with but does not directly control.
+The "self" is the persistent state; the "world" is everything the agent interacts with but does not directly control.
-1. **Simulated embodiment.** An agent operating in a physics simulation with a persistent “body” that can be damaged, resources that can be depleted, and goals that require self-maintenance, might develop self/world distinction functionally equivalent to biological embodiment.
+1. **Simulated embodiment.** An agent operating in a physics simulation with a persistent "body" that can be damaged, resources that can be depleted, and goals that require self-maintenance, might develop self/world distinction functionally equivalent to biological embodiment.
-1. **Architectural boundaries.** Systems with explicit separation between “model” (fixed during inference) and “scratchpad” (modifiable during inference) have a weak form of inside/outside distinction.
+1. **Architectural boundaries.** Systems with explicit separation between "model" (fixed during inference) and "scratchpad" (modifiable during inference) have a weak form of inside/outside distinction.
 Whether this is sufficient for self-state is an empirical question.

 **Key prediction:** The strength of self-state signatures should correlate with the clarity of the self/world boundary and the magnitude of stakes—regardless of substrate.